 My client’s story:

-4 years ago I had a 4th degree tear.
-Labor was not productive, no coaching or support from staff, I didn’t have doula, got an epidural, labored/pushed on my back, pushed for 2+ hours, received an episiotomy, and baby was 9 pounds, 13 ounces which all led to the 4th degree tear.
+4 years ago I had a 4th-degree tear.
+Labor was not productive, no coaching or support from staff, I didn’t have a doula, got an epidural, labored/pushed on my back, pushed for 2+ hours, received an episiotomy, and the baby was 9 pounds, 13 ounces which all led to the 4th-degree tear.

 So here is what I did to prepare my body over the months leading up to birth:

--I took extra zinc (ok’d by midwife) and collagen for skin elasticity as well.
+-I took extra zinc (ok’d by the midwife) and collagen for skin elasticity as well.